VenturaNotes/Knowledge/- Topics/opportunity cost.md

 	- Example: If you choose to study for 4 hours instead of working, the wages you forgo are your opportunity cost.
 ## Source[^6]
 - The economic cost of an action measured in terms of the benefit foregone by not pursuing the best alternative course of action.
 The cost of funds, for example, must be measured in terms of the returns they could earn in the capital markets for taking the same degree of risk.
 Opportunity cost is an important factor in decision making (see COST-BENEFIT ANALYSIS), although it represents costs that are not recorded in the accounts of the relevant organization.
+## Source[^7]
+- The cost of something in terms of an opportunity forgone.
+Opportunity cost is given by the benefits that could have been obtained by choosing the best alternative opportunity.
+For example, for a farmer the opportunity cost of growing wheat is given by what they would have earned if they had grown barley, assuming barley is the best alternative.
+See also IMPLICIT COST.
 ## References

 [^1]: https://www.investopedia.com/terms/o/opportunitycost.asp